 - Reduced impressions: The less audience members interact with your ads, the lower your impressions will be, as Facebook doesn’t want to display ads to users who have no interest in them.

-You also need to consider cost per thousand (CPM) impressions, relevance, and frequency.
-Frequency refers to the number of times a user sees your ad within a specific time period.
+- Frequency: This refers to the number of times a user sees your ad within a specific time period.
 If your frequency is too high, audience members may become annoyed at seeing the same ad over and over again.
-They may also become annoyed if they keep seeing your ad when it's irrelevant to them.

 - Ad impressions: How often your ad is displayed